 EuroGOOS identifies priorities, enhances cooperation and promotes the benefits of operational oceanography to ensure sustained observations are made in Europe’s seas underpinning a suite of fit-for-purpose products and services for marine and maritime end-users.

-EuroGOOS is a pan-European ocean observing network operating within the context of the Global Ocean Observing System of the Intergovernmental Oceanographic Commission of UNESCO (IOC GOOS).
-EuroGOOS is registered as an international non-profit association under Belgian law (EuroGOOS AISBL).
-EuroGOOS Secretariat is located in Brussels.
+EuroGOOS is the European component of the Global Ocean Observing System of the Intergovernmental Oceanographic Commission of UNESCO (IOC GOOS).
+EuroGOOS is registered as an international non-profit association under Belgian law (EuroGOOS AISBL) and its Secretariat is located in Brussels.

-Today, EuroGOOS brings together 39 members from 19 European countries providing operational oceanographic services and carrying out marine research.
-In addition, EuroGOOS coordinates five regional operational systems in Europe: in the Arctic (Arctic ROOS), the Baltic (BOOS), the North-West Shelf (NOOS), the Ireland-Biscay-Iberian area (IBI-ROOS) and the Mediterranean (MONGOOS).
-Strong cooperation within these regions, enabling the involvement of many more partners and countries, forms the basis of the EuroGOOS work, and is combined with high-level representation at European and global forums.
+Today, EuroGOOS brings together 42 members from 18 European countries providing operational oceanographic services and carrying out marine research.
+In addition, EuroGOOS coordinates five regional operational systems in Europe: in the Arctic (Arctic ROOS), the Baltic (BOOS), the European North-West Shelf (NOOS) and the Ireland-Biscay-Iberian area (IBI-ROOS), as well as the Mediterranean (MONGOOS).
+Strong cooperation within these regions enables the involvement of many more partners and countries.
+This forms the basis of the EuroGOOS work and is combined with high-level representation at European and global forums.

-EuroGOOS Working Groups and networks of marine observing platforms (Task Teams) deliver strategies, priorities and standards towards an integrated European Ocean Observing System (EOOS).
+EuroGOOS working groups and networks of marine observing platforms (task teams) deliver strategies, priorities and standards towards an integrated, sustained and fit-for-purpose European Ocean Observing System (EOOS).